 Tourist information center

 You can easily take a shower in a Onsen (Hot springs).
 They are everywhere in Japan.
 The entrance fee starts from 600¥ (5$).
 A cheaper way to take a shower is to do so in the numerous public baths (Sento).
 200¥ (1.70$) is the starting price.
+If you’ve been camping extensively, this a great option to stay clean while spending little to budget travel in Japan.

 Charge your phone